lucasvalenteds/poc-node-http2/README.md

 # POC: HTTP/2

-It demonstrates how to run a [Node.js](https://github.com/nodejs/node) server that responds [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) with a development-only [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate.
+It demonstrates how to run a [Node.js](https://github.com/nodejs/node) server that responds [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) using a development-only [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate generated using [mkcert](https://github.com/FiloSottile/mkcert).

-Both the certificate and its key are generated using [mkcert](https://github.com/FiloSottile/mkcert).
+We want the HTTP responses encrypted and streamed.

 ## How to run